 Irregular verbs

 Most English verbs follow regular conjugation patterns, but there are a few irregular verbs that do not adhere to the standard rules.
 The concept of irregular verbs is more prominent in the past simple and past participle verb forms.
-However, in the present tense, the irregularities are seen in verbs that follow the following patterns:
+However, in the present tense, the irregularities are seen in verbs that follow these patterns:

 Structure